emillan-gov/ce_rec_areas/README.md

 W:\srm\sry\Workarea\emillan\sandbox\CumulativeEffects_HumanDisturbance

 **Current Input Layers Include**:
-- [*WHSE_BASEMAPPING.BTM_PRESENT_LAND_USE_V1_SVW*](https://catalogue.data.gov.bc.ca/dataset/baseline-thematic-mapping-present-land-use-version-1-spatial-layer/resource/ed4900de-db01-4aa2-b720-c8e3210b8235): Accessed via an oracle connection in ArcGIS Pro, filtered by "PRESENT_LAND_USE_LABEL" = "Recreation Activities":
+- [*WHSE_BASEMAPPING.BTM_PRESENT_LAND_USE_V1_SVW*](https://catalogue.data.gov.bc.ca/dataset/baseline-thematic-mapping-present-land-use-version-1-spatial-layer/resource/ed4900de-db01-4aa2-b720-c8e3210b8235): Accessed via an oracle connection in ArcGIS Pro, filtered by "PRESENT_LAND_USE_LABEL" = "Recreation Activities".
+There are 210 Features in this Feature Class, with a size range between 1000 Hectares (Sunpeaks Resort) to
   <details>
   <summary><em>Definition of Dataset</em></summary>
   Land used for private or public outdoor recreational purposes.
 Ski resorts and golf courses are included.
 This class does not include recreational areas within built-up portions of cities, towns and villages, which are mapped as urban areas.
 This class includes waterfront cottage areas if they are at least 200 metres wide.